Sign up for email updates

 In 2014, Second Harvest hosted a national meeting called Making the Connection: The Food Bank’s Role in Community Health.
 Decision makers from the healthcare, academic, food bank and funding sectors convened for two days to plan strategies for collaborative actions to address the needs related to hunger and healthcare for our neediest neighbors.

-This past year, Nemours National Office of Policy and Prevention asked Second Harvest to partner on learning more about feeding healthy meals to very young children in early childcare education settings.
+Several years ago, Nemours National Office of Policy and Prevention asked Second Harvest to partner on learning more about feeding healthy meals to very young children in early childcare education settings.
 The research project involved three pilot early childcare centers that helped us learn about the nutritional value of parent-prepared lunches versus the value of meals made fresh and delivered daily from our Meals for Good production kitchen.
 Click here to view the tool kit for Better Early Care and Education Meals.

 Most importantly, our Partner Feeding Programs are our key stakeholders in advancing collaborative work with healthcare and other human resource partners.
 Our network -- the neighborhood food pantries, soup kitchens, shelters, childhood feeding programs -- are asking us for help in building their capacity to more fully meet the nutrition and health needs of those they serve.

 With the voice of our network of 550+ Partner Feeding Programs, we’re developing programs that increase access to healthier foods and nutrition education for 71,000 people seeking food assistance each week.
 To learn more about our nutrition education efforts, click here.

 Vice President, Agency Relations & Programs